Pinterest tag How Long Can You Leave a Tampon In? | Rael

 The cup can also be reused every month, which makes it incredibly cost effective.
 It’s quite literally the ultimate in luxury period care items.

-It’s a game changing form of period care for people who want to minimize the time they spend changing their period care products.
+It’s a game changing form of period care for people who want to minimize the time they spend changing their period product.

 Intimidated about using one?
 We’ve got you covered.
 You can learn how to use one easily and effectively here.